acccoursera/gettingandcleaningdata/CodeBook.md

 Both "X_train.txt" and "X_test.txt" contain measurements for each category while "y_train.txt" and "y_test.txt" contain the labels for the measurement data.

+The data "Subjects" are also split into two files called "subject_test.txt" and "subject_train.txt"

 The data in each data set consists of 561 attributes (columms) of data.
 There are 7352 instances (rows) in the "Training" data and 2947 instances (rows) in the test data.